workForClass/final-jwd5/README.md

 ### Assessment criteria

-Refer to the [rubric](https://docs.google.com/spreadsheets/d/1WPyC5aAZANBREZ_Z23YLATMUkkP_v65IEY2rdOCLAQ0/edit?usp=sharing) to see how the assessment will be marked.
+Refer to the [rubric](https://docs.google.com/spreadsheets/d/1D_X3AEE_niIYFq0oeebpRGADUsnej6wcjICl9RWUsF0/edit?usp=sharing) to see how the assessment will be marked and what is required for each task.

 ### Example